nhsengland/sharing-platform-docs/README.md

 Visit our [Technical Section](https://github.com/nhsengland/sharing-platform-docs/tree/main/technical) to learn what the FutureNHS platform is built with and how it all fits together.

 ## Source Control Repositories
-Visit our [Source Control Section](https://github.com/nhsengland/sharing-platform-docs/tree/main/technical/source-control) to discover the GitHub repositories we use to publish our platform components
+Visit our [Source Control Section](https://github.com/nhsengland/sharing-platform-docs/tree/main/technical/source-control) to discover the GitHub repositories we use to publish our platform components.

+# Contribute
+Visit our [contribution guide]() to learn how to contribute anything from new feature suggestions to committing code back to the platform.

 # License
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.